Looking at a super small and concealable gun that can fire big bullets?

 Final Thoughts

-The derringer may be a little old-fashioned but it hasn’t gone the way of the dodo just yet.
-There are still some people out there who carry them every day, whether because they like the idea of a lightweight pocket gun that they can always have on them, or because they’re just plain cool.
+The derringer may be a little old-fashioned, but it hasn’t gone the way of the dodo just yet.
+There are still some people out there who carry them every day, whether because they like the idea of a small pocket gun or because they’re just plain cool.

 Whatever your reason, if you’re looking to own a derringer, there are some great options out there, including some ones that make great carry guns, great survival weapons, or great range toys.